PINC’S ENVIRONMENTAL INFO

 Recycled Papers: Some of our papers are recycled (full or partially) which is where waste paper is returned into new paper products, either direct from the mill or through collected waste from commercial/residential properties.

-Paper can usually be recycled up to six times before its fibrous quality becomes too unsuitable for reuse as paper.
+Did you know that paper can usually be recycled up to six times before its fibrous quality becomes too unsuitable for reuse as paper.
 It is then usually either put through a waste management process or reused in a number of other ways (such as the bulking material put inside many modern office desks!)
 Don’t forget that paper is a natural product and is therefore biodegradable.

 You can read a bit more about paper resources on our supplier’s website here – bjball.co.nz/toolbox/environment